samtron1412/docs/tech/it/sw/git.md

 - `git diff`: Show differences between your working directory and the index.
+- `git diff <old commit> <new commit>`: show changes / differences that the new commit makes on top of the old commit.
 - `git diff --cached`: Show differences between the index and the most recent commit.
 - `git diff HEAD`: Show the differences between your working directory